-The Pond and Lake Connection can create a specialized lake management program based on water body make up, long term goals and the lake owner’s immediate concerns.
+The Pond and Lake Connection can create a specialized lake management program based on your water bodies needs, long term goals, and the lake owner’s immediate concerns.
 Designing a management program for larger lake systems requires previous management history and baseline assessments.

 The Pond and Lake Connection has specialized equipment for targeting invasive and nuisance weeds in lakes.
 We operate airboats and large jon boats with outboard motors in large lakes.
 These boats are equipped with custom pumps and granular spreader units.
 All of our GPS enabled equipment allows us to rapidly and accurately target a variety of problems while monitoring and recording real time lake information.

-While species of planktonic algae can only be indentified under a microscope, abundant growth is easy to identifiy visually.
+While species of planktonic algae can only be identified under a microscope, abundant growth is easy to identify visually.
 A Planktonic Algae bloom can appear as a paint-like scum on top of the water’s surface.
 The water column turns green throughout and is often described as “pea soup.”

 Planktonic Algae can sometimes be mistaken for other growth, such as Duckweed or Watermeal (two common plants found in ponds and still lake waters).
 You may easily determine if your waterbody has Duckweed or Watermeal by placing the bottom of a glass jar or drinking glass into the water.
 Remove the jar or glass.
 Duckweed will look like little flat leaves with small root hairs.
 Watermeal will look like small green grains.

 Filamentous algae may seem like long stringy hairs, cotton-like in appearance.
 Individual filaments are a series of cells joined end to end which give the thread-like appearance.
 Filamentous algae can form thick, greenish looking mats on the water’s surface, and many times it is attached to a substrate such as rocks, logs and other plants.